akfh92/Pepperdine-Professor-Social-Network/README.md

 * MySQL
 * API
 * Auto-scripting using beautifulsoup4
-* Automate uploading to MySQL using python libraries (Pandas, json, mysql.connector)
+* Automate uploading RESTful API to MySQL using python libraries (Pandas, json, mysql.connector)
 * NLP clustering
 <br/><br/>
 Note: Please do not put the project link to reference your local forked repo.
 Always link it to this repo after it's been merged with main.